-Juniors and seniors who are on schedule to graduate, can work it into their schedules, and are responsible, may be an aide for a staff member.
+Juniors and seniors who are on schedule to graduate, can work it into their schedules, and are responsible, may be an aide for a staff member with approval of that staff member.
+Exceptions to this rule may be granted by the principal when in the best interest of the student.